-Dining is a highlight of any trip to Japan.
-Syusuien has been awarded first place for 40 consecutive years in the cuisine category of 100 Japanese Hotels and Ryokans Selected by Professionals and it has also been recognized as a five-star accommodation in The Top 250 Most Popular Onsen Ryokan Hotels.
-For dinner at Syusuien, guests can enjoy sumptuous kaiseki cuisine featuring delicate Japanese dashi broth and locally caught fresh seafood, renowned Kagoshima-brand Kurobuta Berkshire Pork, and a local Kagoshima delicacy, “satsuma-age” fried fishcake.
-(Alternative dinner courses are available for a additional fee.)
-For breakfast, guests can start their day off right with a healthy meal of freshly cooked rice, seasonal side dishes, and “satsuma jiru” miso soup.
+Dining is one of the best parts of travel.
+Syusuien has been awarded first place for 40 consecutive years in the cuisine category of “100 Japanese Hotels and Ryokans Selected by Professionals,” and it has also been recognized as a five-star accommodation in “The Top 250 Most Popular Onsen Ryokan Hotels.”
+For dinner, guests can enjoy luxurious kaiseki cuisine featuring delectable Japanese dashi broth with locally caught fresh seafood, renowned Kagoshima-brand Kurobuta Berkshire Pork, and the local Kagoshima delicacy, satsuma-age fried fishcake.
+For dinner, several alternative courses are available for a separate fee.
+For breakfast, guests can start their day off right with a healthy breakfast featuring freshly cooked rice, seasonal side dishes, and satsuma-jiru miso soup.

 Address